brian-carroll/elm_c_wasm/README.md

 # Current Status

-Here's roughly how I see the project progressing from here, as of October 2019.
+Here's roughly how I see the project progressing from here, as of April 2020.
 (Unless some big unknown bites me, which it might!)

 - [x] Implement all [Elm value types in C](./docs/data-structures.md) and prove they work using [unit tests][core-unit-tests].
 - [x] Do some initial exploration of C code generation in a [fork of the Elm compiler](https://github.com/brian-carroll/elm-compiler/tree/c).
 Understand how it works and what's involved.